barryclark/jekyll-now/_posts/2022-02-27-build-a-lambda.md

 <img width="600" src="/images/asimov-lambda.png">
 </p>

-Based on my previous reverse engineering work of AWS Lambda (take a look [here](https://benjitrapp.github.io/hack-the-lambda/)) it's time for a reassambling of the [captured parts](https://github.com/BenjiTrapp/smashing-aws-lambda/tree/main/data).
+Based on my previous reverse engineering work of AWS Lambda (take a look [here](https://benjitrapp.github.io/hack-the-lambda/)) it's time for a reassembling of the [captured parts](https://github.com/BenjiTrapp/smashing-aws-lambda/tree/main/data).
 We will craft an dockerized version of AWS Lambda.
 This foundation will be based on the [Amazon Linux Dockerimage](https://hub.docker.com/_/amazonlinux?tab=tags).
 Docker rocks - but the real AWS Lambda tells from itself, that it's an EC2 instance.
-In my oppinion it still must be some sort of a container system (yes I know that [Firecracker](https://aws.amazon.com/de/blogs/opensource/firecracker-open-source-secure-fast-microvm-serverless/) and [Bottlerocket](https://aws.amazon.com/de/bottlerocket/)  exist) but there must also be a difference for the real one.
+In my opinion it still must be some sort of a container system (yes I know that [Firecracker](https://aws.amazon.com/de/blogs/opensource/firecracker-open-source-secure-fast-microvm-serverless/) and [Bottlerocket](https://aws.amazon.com/de/bottlerocket/)  exist) but there must also be a difference for the real one.
 This drill here helps me to understand and learn in which way such a container system could work and look like.

 To make some faster progresses this work will have a heavy use of GitHub Actions and Docker flow including GitHubs own Image Registry.
-Just take a look at the Actions part of the repisitory.
+Just take a look at the Actions part of the repository.

 <p align="center">
 <img width="600" src="/images/tmnt-michelangelo.gif">